brettz9/eslint-config-ash-nazg/README.md

 - *`object-curly-newline`* - Doesn't allow `let f = {foo () {
     dosomething();
 }};`
+- `one-var-declaration-per-line` - Sounds good, but too cumbersome for small integer or boolean inits, and the indented next lines are not as immediately clear that they belong to the declaration.
 - *`padding-line-between-statements`* - Might revisit
 - `prefer-arrow-callback` - Not compelling
 - `prefer-template` - Sounds good, but too cumbersome in practice